gabro8a/STNs/README.md

 1. The name of the folder containing the input STN `RData` files created with the `create.R` script  [*Required*].

-Below, some examples of how to run the `metrics-alg.R` script from the command line, using a folder with `RData` files with STN models Running created the `create.R` script:
+Below, some examples of how to run the `metrics-alg.R` script from the command line, using a folder with `RData` files containing STN models created by previously running the `create.R` script:

     Rscript metrics-alg.R rana-stn
     Rscript metrics-alg.R pmed7-stn